it-at-m/kitafinder-datenservice/README.md

 The batch-module performs its loading process in 3 steps:

-1. Load all Kindmappen-IDs
+1. Load all Kindmappe ids
-2. Load all Kindmappen and generate events
+2. Load all Kindmappe entities and generate events
-3. Cleanup old data
+3. Clean up old data

-The configuration for the kitafinder connection is defined under 'app.kitafinder.*'.
+The configuration for the kita-planer connection is defined under 'app.kitafinder.*'.

-The first step is used to allow subsequent batching of calls made against netgos kitafinder.
+The first step is used to allow subsequent batching of calls made against netgos kita-planer.
 The IDs are persisted into the database.
 The ID-retrieval is batched and can be confugured using 'id-batch-size'.

 The second step is also batched with an independent batch size configured in 'data-batch-size'.
 Kindmappen are loaded, events calculated and both stored in the database batch by batch.
 For detecting newly occured events, the last saved state of each domain object is used for reference.